okjuan/virtual.book/_posts/2023-12-01-where-ideas-come-from.md

 >
 > If you sit there and try and use your brain to do it, it doesn't work the same.
 Just -- just keep talking, just keep your -- keep your -- keep your mouth talking...and eventually, it will come out with something pretty good.

-If what these accomplished men say is true and we don't come up with our own ideas... {% post_url_with_hover_card who does? | 2021-02-01-think-invisibly %}
+If what these accomplished men say is true and we don't come up with our own ideas... {% vbook_post who does? | 2021-02-01-think-invisibly %}